Work Zone Safety

 National Work Zone Awareness Week banner

-The work zone safety campaign urges all motorists to focus, slow down and stay alert when driving through or near work zones.
+The Maryland Department of Transportation State Highway Administration (MDOT SHA) urges all motorists to focus, slow down and stay alert when driving through or near work zones.
 Motorists should also move over a lane when it is safe to do so to leave room for roadway workers to safely do their jobs.
-The Maryland Department of Transportation State Highway Administration (MDOT SHA) teams are working on hundreds of projects across Maryland: mowing, repairing potholes and building/repairing roads and bridges – making our State safer and more accessible.
+Our crews are working on hundreds of projects across Maryland: mowing, picking up litter, repairing potholes and building/repairing roads and bridges – making our state safer and more accessible.
 For construction and maintenance teams, the roadway is their office so please, drive like you or someone you love works on the side of the road.

 In work zones, there is little to no margin for driving error.
 Driving too fast, inattentively or aggressively through a roadway work zone places the lives of roadway workers at risk.
 At the same time, you’re also risking your life and the lives of your loved ones.
 One out of two people who are injured or who lose their lives in highway work zones are motorists.